edibblepdx/Oxid-8/README.md

 ## Sound

-Sound is played by printing the bell character `\x07`.
-If you don't hear anything when you are expecting to, it's possible that you may have muted the bell (I don't blame you).
+Sound in the tui is played by printing the bell character `\x07`.
+If you don't hear anything when you are expecting to, it's possible that you may have muted the bell.

 ## TODO

+- merge tui renderer into main app
+- fix web renderer
-- menus
+- chromatic abberation effect
-- wasm version
-- would like to make a neat shader
-- debug to step through instructions
+- debug mode
 - super chip-8 extension
+- wgpu sound

 ## License